 Victoria's work has generated positive impacts in the Democratic Republic of the Congo (DRC), Myanmar, Madagascar, Sierra Leone and Côte d’Ivoire.

 Prior to her work at Levin Sources, Victoria provided research, project management and advisory on children’s rights in gold mining and supply chain due diligence in the electronics industry to Terre des Hommes Suisse.
 She also held positions at the International Labour Organization (ILO), the Core Humanitarian Standard Alliance, Amnesty International and an indigenous rights organisation.

-Victoria holds a Master’s in Anthropology and Sociology of Development from the Graduate Institute of International and Development Studies in Geneva, where she wrote her thesis on fiscal policies and corporate social responsibility financing in the Peruvian mining sector.
-She also holds a Bachelor’s degree in Sociology and Social Sciences from the University of Basel.
-She is currently working towards a Master of Law (LLM) in Diplomacy and International Law from Lancaster University.
+Victoria attained a Master of Arts in Anthropology and Sociology of Development from the Graduate Institute of International and Development Studies Geneva and the Pontificia Universidad Católica del Perú in Lima.
+While in Peru, she conducted research for her MA thesis on fiscal policies and mining sector revenue management.
+She is currently completing a Master of Law (LLM) in Diplomacy and International Law part-time at Lancaster University.